π Welcome to the November 7th issue of Xvc Devlog. In the previous devlog, we began to implement Git integration. How is it going, Mr. Tortoise?

 π Congrats. ππ₯³

-π I think you should update rust-analyzer and stuff.
+π I think you should update rust-analyzer and everything.
 There must be a command for this.

-π’ I reinstalled RA with :LspInstall and restarted LSP.
+π’ I reinstalled RA with :LspInstall and restarted the LSP.
 It seems to work correctly now.